Lauro199471/MessageQueue_cecs326/README.md

 ** Notes **

+IPC: Inter-processing Communcaiton

 Message Queue: Two (or more) processes can exchange information via access to a common system message queue.

 The sending process places via some (OS) message-passing module a message onto a queue which can be read by another process.

+Each message is given an identification or type so that processes can select the appropriate message

+Process must share a common key in order to gain access to the queue in the first place